Amsterdam/benk-airflow/airflow-local/README.md

 These variables are suitable to run the dags locally.

-Configure TEST variable in the [GUI](http://localhost:8080/variable/list/).
+Configure variables in the [GUI](http://localhost:8080/variable/list/).

-Or click import variables and load variables.json.
+Or, in that GUI, click import variables and load variables.json.

 ## Remove Airflow from Kubernetes
 This removes the entire Airflow namespace in Kubernetes.